Unrefined Le Guerande Celtic Sea Salt - Grey Coarse 5kg - certified by Nature & Progress

 Real Celtic Salt should be a grey colour, which denotes its mineral content.

-Our Celtic salt carries a certification from Nature and Progress, a French organic and environmental standard, which denotes its purity, quality and sustainability, and has carried this certification since 1989.
+Our Celtic salt carries a certification from Nature and Progress, a French organic and environmental standard, which ensures its purity, quality and sustainability.
+Our Guerande salt has carried this certification since 1989.

-This salt has been produced in Brittany using the same ancient methods for several thousand years.
+Guerande sea salt has been produced in Brittany using the same ancient methods for several thousand years.
 Wooden tools are used.
+There are good reasons for this.
 Wood is considered an inert material which will not harm the delicate balance of the salt.
 Metal is considered too harsh.
-The sea water is not evaporated by the introduction of an artificial heat source, as many modern sea salts are, as it is believed this damages its structure.
-Instead this sea water passes through several kilometres of clay lined channels and pools.
-The water slowly evaporates under the influence of the wind and the sun.
+The sea salt crystals are formed naturally as the sea water is not evaporated by the introduction of an artificial heat source, as in the production of many of the modern sea salts.
+It is believed this damages the delicate structure of the crystal.
+Instead, in the Guerande the sea water passes through several kilometres of clay lined channels and pools.
+During this time the seawater is naturally filtered and it slowly evaporates under the influence of the wind and the sun.

-At a certain point in the year the conditions are just right for the salt to crystallise on the surface of the lagoons.
-This is gathered carefully and is the precious Fleur de Sel.
+At a certain point in the year the conditions become just right for the salt to crystallise on the surface of these lagoons, rather than at the bottom.
+This is the time that the skilful "Plaudiers" carefully gather up these delicate salt crystals.
+This is the origin of the precious Fleur de Sel.

-The water carries on its journey until it has evaporated enough and only the natural grey salt crystals are left behind.
+The seawater carries on its journey until it has evaporated enough and only the natural grey salt crystals are left behind.
 These crystals are raked up by hand.
-The people here have made their living this way, in harmony with their environment, continually for many centuries.
+The people here in Le Guerandais region have made their living this way, in harmony with their environment, continually for many centuries.

 This salt may not be ideal for your salt mill, but will be great stored in a traditional salt pig or salt pot.
 We use a beautiful Miron glass container (sold separately) and serve it with a carved wooden spoon.